Salutations Conservationists and Activists!

 BUT!

-anarchistically minded little heart is that, as a temporary structure, I don't have to tell the council anything!
+The most important thing.
+The most wonderfully joyful thing for my anarchistically minded little heart is that, as a temporary structure, I don't have to tell the council anything!
 It is exactly the same as if your children were to pitch a tent in their backyard.
 Tents, don't require permits.
 They are temporary!
 No fees, no bureaucracy, no having to pay builders with half my education and twice my salary (jealous much?)
 I can buy land.
 And in four hours, I have a house that is able to withstand a Siberian climate.

-nd if I have some like minded friends who have helped buy land we can construct a veritable yurt village without having to consult anyone!
+And if I have some like minded friends who have helped buy land we can construct a veritable yurt village without having to consult anyone!
 This is of course exactly what they have done here in Switzerland.

 And why shouldn't we be allowed to do this?

-all paying a large amount of money to live on this land, I should be allowed to build a structure any way I wish to, like I have the right to in both America, and the UK and I would suspect a large tract of Europe as well.
+I am, after all paying a large amount of money to live on this land, I should be allowed to build a structure any way I wish to, like I have the right to in both America, and the UK and I would suspect a large tract of Europe as well.

 My next question is: Why isn't everyone doing this???

 Which brings me to my next point.
 Having discovered such glorious ideas I then marched off, full of enthusiasm to the 'Sustainability Expo.'
-Ready to have my inspiration flooded with new
+Ready to have my inspiration flooded with new scientific advances and creative ways to use less resources.

 Alas, this was not the case.

-emissions etc. The general intention behind the expo was to convince people to buy products.
+While there was a large amount of very admirable causes and products all designed to help reduce carbon emissions etc. The general intention behind the expo was to convince people to buy products.
 Special paint to reduce gas emissions, special solar hot water systems, special brands of eco-friendly beer, special blinds, double glazed windows and etc and etc.

-Eco-conscious person in re-using their own materials, or creatively finding ways to live that would have less impact on the environment.
+There was one, ONE exhibit that was all about providing information that would empower an Eco-conscious person in re-using their own materials, or creatively finding ways to live that would have less impact on the environment.

-as a pavilion for weddings and functions and parties.
+There was indeed a Mongolian Ger at the expo.
+It was wonderful to go inside and experience such a fabulous structure first hand, but what was really concerning about our culture, was that the Ger, -this housing wonder from Mongolia, was not being sold as a solution to our current housing crisis or financial recession, no no, this Ger, was being rented out as a pavilion for weddings and functions and parties.
 Apparently our fat middle-class, over-indulged, over-privileged arses will not deign use this centuries old perfectly suitable form of housing.
 As a novelty form of hosting exorbitant parties, that's fine, but to actually live in, no, I'm afraid our great white civilised egos simply will not consent to the indignity of living in a glorified tent.

-simply.
+For a sustainability expo, there was a large emphasis on things one could buy, and very little in regards to how to live more simply.
 But then, there's less money in living simply, isn't there?
 The ultimate example for me was the copy of 'The Green Pages' I received.
 Now, the Green Pages, for the uninitiated is very much like a phone directory of eco-friendly businesses.
 And I was excited when I received it, because it was twice as large as the edition I received two years ago.

 However on flicking through the production I began to feel, more than a little bitter.
 There was something extraordinarily designer and elitist about the whole affair, something that completely went against the entire environmentally friendly philosophy at all.

-was the same size, but the magazine was now twice it's size (using more paper, ironically) in order to write such devastatingly important and crucial articles as: Who is the Brightest Green Stars?
+For instance, the actual directory was the same size, but the magazine was now twice it's size (using more paper, ironically) in order to write such devastatingly important and crucial articles as: Who is the Brightest Green Stars?
 (Just so you know, it's Brad Pit, and Natalie Portman, urgh, how tawdry!) and Designer Homeware featuring such important items as a "Recycled Cardboard Magazine Rack".
 (Because all budding environmentalists need a place to stash their copious amounts of tabloid paper wasting items of gossip mongering) .
 But my ultimate favourite was the eco-friendly 'Marri Gold Dress' looking like something worn by Kiera Knightly on a desert island in Pirates of the Caribbean (tattered hems and all) worth a paltry $890!

 Just to repeat for effect.
-This dress in the magazine, probably costs almost as much as what I'm consid
+This dress in the magazine, probably costs almost as much as what I'm considering spending on a house.
+WTF???!!!

 And so, with that rant over I will sign off, thinking once again, that for a movement to become successful, companies must learn to exploit it to consumerist interests.
 Me on the other hand, I intend to live happily in a yurt giving as little money to outside interests as is humanly possible. -Just like barefootboy.
 And doesn't he look happy?